-I would be the first to recant, for the benefit of others, and the glory of myself; for (as I take it) when a man owns himself to be in an error, he does but tell you in other words, that he is wifer than he was.
-But I have had an advantage by the publishing that book, which otherwise I should never have known; it has been the occasion of making me friends and open abettors, of feveral gentlemen of known sense and wit; and of proving to me what I have till now doubted, that my writings are taken some notice of by the world, or I should never be attacked thus in particular.
-I have read that 'twas a custom among the Romans, while a General rode in triumph, to have the common foldiers in the streets that railed at him and reproached him; to put him in mind, that tho' his fervices were in the main approved and rewarded, yet he had faults enough to keep him humble.
+of myself: for (as I take it) when a man owns himself to have been in an error, he does but tell you in other words, that he is wifer than he was.
+But I have had an advantage by the publishing that book, which otherwise I should never have known; it has been the occasion of making me friends and open abettors, of feveral gentlemen of known fense and wit; and of proving to me what I have till now doubted, that my writings are taken some notice of by the world, or I should never be attacked thus in particular. read that 'twas a custom among the Romans, while a General rode in triumph, to have the common foldiers in the streets that railed at him and reproached him; to put him in mind, that the' his fervices were in the main approved and rewarded, yet he had faults enough to keep him humble.

-You will see by this, that whoever sets up for wit in these days ought to have the constancy of a primitive Christian, and be prepared to suffer martyrdom in the cause of it.
-But sure this is the first time that a Wit was attacked for his Religion, as, you'll find, I am most zealously in this treatise; and you know, Sir, what alarms I have had from the opposite side on this account.
-Have I not reason to cry out with the poor fellow in Virgil,
+You will see by this, that whoever sets up for a wit in these days ought to have the constancy of a primitive Christian, and be prepared to suffer martyrdom in the cause of it.
+But sure this is the first time that a Wit was attacked for his Religion, as you'll find I am most zealously in this treatise; and you know, Sir, what alarms I have had from the opposite side on this account.
+Have I not reason to cry out with the poor sellow in Virgil,

-Quid jam misero mihi denique restat?
+Quid jam misero mihi denique restat ?
 Cui neque apud Danaos usquam locus, et super ipsi Dardanidæ insensi pænas cum sanguine poscunt!

-'Tis however my happiness that you, Sir, are impartial,
+'Tis however my happiness that you, Sir, are impartial.